 Docs on Bay, Bay Street Film Festival’s monthly screening series brings award-winning documentaries to Thunder Bay.
 We often bring in filmmakers, conduct workshops, feature performances and participate in post-screening Q&A’s.
-Screenings take place at 314 Bay Street above the Hoito Restaurant.
-Tickets are $8.00 or pay what you can.
-The hall is accessible via elevator access.
+Screenings take place at Trinity Hall, 310 Park Ave. (across from the Armoury).
+Tickets are $10.00 or pay what you can.

 Docs on Bay is supported by the Ontario Trillium Foundation, Canada Council for the Arts, Ontario Arts Council, the City of Thunder Bay and Northwestern Ontario sponsors and partners.